Gift Bags & Swag Bags for Your Event

 creative navy and white gift bags for guests at a going-away party

-2 | Restaurant Relaunch.
+2 | Restaurant Relaunch

-The event was a relaunch of a restaurant that had the reputation of high-end and a bit stuffy.
-We were relaunching it as something still elegant and formal, but surprisingly fun, creative, current.
-This restaurant also served an amuse bouche (the complimentary little bite that the chef sends out before the meal).
-Amuse Bouche actually means, “to amuse the mouth.”
+The event was a relaunch of a restaurant that had a reputation of being expensive (it was) and a bit stuffy (it was).
+We were relaunching it as something still elegant and formal, but surprisingly fun, creative, and current.

 A small bottle of champagne